Spacing in Interior Design

 The Bubble Plan: The way that I like to start a space plan is by roughly drawing out a map of the space and creating a bubble plan.
 A bubble plan is a simple diagram that will show you what activities take place in the space and the relationship between these activities.

-Circulation Plan: Circulation plan is model of how humans or vehicles move through an area in a building.
-Circulation spaces are those that are used for circulation, such as entry points, stairs, lobbies, corridors etc.
+Circulation Plan: A circulation plan is a model of how humans or vehicles move through an area in a building.
+Circulation spaces are those that are used for circulation, such as entry points, stairs, lobbies, corridors, etc.